Harriet Tubman: Dollar bills as history books | DW | 23.04.2021

 The great-great-great-grandniece of Harriet Tubman hasn't tired of pointing out the importance of the Black civil rights campaigner, nor of fighting for her recognition.

-Tubman is a legend in the US, but in Europe the freedom fighter who was born as a slave in 1822 is hardly known.
+Tubman is a legend in the United States, but in Europe the freedom fighter who was born as a slave in 1822 is hardly known.
 In the middle of the 19th century, Tubman was a driving force behind the Underground Railroad, a network of helpers organizing secret hideouts and exchanging encrypted news.
-It assisted slaves on the run to make it to safer federal states.
+It assisted slaves on the run to make it to safer states.

-Now her portrait is to be perpetuated on a new 20-dollar bill in line with a decision by Joe Biden.
-So far, you mainly see the portraits of white presidents on US dollar bills, or the signatories of the Declaration of Independence.
+Now her portrait is to be perpetuated on a new $20 bill in line with a decision by President Joe Biden.
+So far, you mainly see the portraits of white presidents on US paper currency or the signatories of the Declaration of Independence.
 While the latter represent the nation's economic upswing, they also stand for slavery.
 George Washington, Thomas Jefferson, James Monroe, Andrew Jackson, Ulysses S. Grant and more — 12 out of 18 presidents between 1789 and 1877 were slaveholders.

 "What better person to have on them than a former enslaved person that overcame, but not just overcame, but was an American patriot, that fought for the rights of not just herself, but other people, fought for the rights for this to help this country to preserve the Union," said Ernestine Wyatt.

-In 2016, the Obama administration wanted to put Tubman on the 20-dollar bill in place of the controversial former US president and slaveholder Andrew Jackson, who's been on the banknote since 1928.
+In 2016, the Obama administration wanted to put Tubman on the $20 bill in place of the controversial former US president and slaveholder Andrew Jackson, who's been on the banknote since 1928.

 The very thought of it energized the African American community in the US.
 But Obama's successor government nipped those plans in the bud and halted the campaign that had seen the support of millions of online voters.

-Donald Trump denounced the Tubman project as "pure political correctness," pandering to racist attitudes held by parts of his electorate , civil rights campaigners and some Democrats charged at the time.
+US former-President Donald Trump denounced the Tubman project as "pure political correctness," pandering to racist attitudes held by parts of his electorate, civil rights campaigners and some Democrats charged at the time.

-Joe Biden for his part had already supported the Tubman initiative as vice president under Obama.
-"It's important that our money reflects the history and diversity of our country and Harriet Tubman's image facing the new 20-dollar note would certainly reflect that," White House spokesperson Jen Psaki said shortly after Biden's inauguration.
+Biden, for his part, had already supported the Tubman initiative as vice president under Obama.
+"It's important that our money reflects the history and diversity of our country and Harriet Tubman's image facing the new $20 note would certainly reflect that," White House spokesperson Jen Psaki said shortly after Biden's inauguration.

-According to Wyatt, Harriet Tubman achieved so much more than helping to liberate the slaves.
-Living in Washington D.C., Wyatt looks after Tubman's legacy and organizes commemorative events and livestreams.
+According to Wyatt, Tubman achieved so much more than helping liberate slaves.
+Living in Washington, DC, Wyatt looks after Tubman's legacy and organizes commemorative events and livestreams.
 She also regularly answers questions about Tubman from historians and museum staff.

 Wyatt said she originally thought the African American community just needed Obama as president to advance things, only to later realize it was not enough.
 She mentioned the disadvantages that African Americans were confronted with in the US health system.